Since investment banking is such a hot topic of discussion among finance aspirants, I thought of taking this discussion to a detailed level.

 - Personal application – Large investment banks would usually accept only online applications, but a boutique investment bank might not even have a section of internship careers on their website.
 It does not mean they would not have an opportunity of internship to offer.
 In this case, a better strategy is to drop by at the office location and submit your resume.
 Trust me more often than not it works wonders.

 - Extensive networking – Large investment banks have umpteen number of employees available on LinkedIn and other social media websites.
 But for a boutique investment bank the number of people available there will be far less.
 In order to network with such people, you have to work a lot harder.
 Again personal visits and telephonic conversations have proved to be very fruitful in my experience.

 Boutique Investment Banks Salary

 The salaries offered at large bulge investment banks are obviously more than small boutique investment banks.

-At times the difference can be 50 per cent less.
-But in terms of satisfaction levels, people working in boutique investment banks are better off when compared to the bid guns.
+At times the difference can be 50 percent less.
+But in terms of satisfaction levels, people working in boutique investment banks are better off when compared to the big guns.

 Following is a comparison of salaries offered at various levels in bulge investment banks as against boutique investment banks:

 Well, this is a million-dollar question.
 “Why should I choose a smaller firm to begin my career if I can work at a large firm with better compensation?”